 Leaders are teachers and education support professionals who work in schools every day.
 They represent the interests of the members who elect them.
 They also represent the interests of the children we teach.
 At least one Association Representative is elected by members in every school in Tennessee.
 Members also elect local, state and national officers, as well as delegates to both the TEA and NEA Representative Assemblies.
 These delegates are charged with setting association policies, annual budgets, action priorities and electing state and national officers.
 Would you like to make a difference in your local Association?
-Contact TEA President Barbara Gray to find out how.
+Contact TEA President Beth Brown to find out how.

-TEA Vice President Beth Brown
+TEA President Beth Brown

-Brown has been an active member of the Grundy County, Tennessee and National Education Associations throughout her career.
-She has served her local association in a variety of leadership positions, including president, chief negotiator, grievance chairperson, membership chairperson, and collaborative conferencing chairperson.
-At the state level, Brown has served on various committees, including the Executive, Budget, and Educator Advocacy Committees, as well as the IPD Commission and the Dues Task Force.
+Prior to being elected TEA President, Brown served her local association in a variety of leadership positions, including president, chief negotiator, grievance chairperson, membership chairperson, and collaborative conferencing chairperson.
+At the state level, she has served on various committees, including the Executive, Budget, and Educator Advocacy Committees, as well as the IPD Commission and the Dues Task Force.
 Brown earned a Bachelor of Arts degree in English from Middle Tennessee State University and earned a master’s degree in Education Leadership from Carson Newman University.

-TEA Executive Director Carolyn Crowder
+TEA Executive Director Terrance J. Gibson

 Terrance J. Gibson, a Memphis native, has worked for TEA for more than 20 years supporting thousands of teachers, school administrators, education support professionals, and students.
 Prior to being named executive director, he worked at all levels of the association from a student campus president, to coordinating instructional and professional development models, to more recently serving as Assistant Executive Director.
 Prior to his work with the association, Gibson was a classroom teacher in Metro Nashville Public Schools.